CiscoTestAutomation/getting-started/source/writescripts/writepythonscript.rst

 * changes the configuration, and
 * re-checks the interface status.

-We also provide you with pre-recorded output so that you can see the results. :download:`Download the sample <simple_script1.zip>` file, and then extract the files to a directory of your choice.
+We also provide you with pre-recorded output so that you can see the results. :download:`Download the first sample <simple_script1.zip>` file, and then extract the files to a directory of your choice.
 Take a look at the :monospace:`testbed.yaml`, and open :monospace:`simple_script1.py` in a text editor to see additional :monospace:`log.info` statements that make the on-screen output clear.

 To run the script: